florianb/printen/readme.md

 ## Why

-* Printed JSON objects should be easy readable by humans
+* Printed plain objects should be easy readable by humans
-* Printed JSON objects should be easy readable by robots
+* Printed plain objects should be easy readable by robots

 ## Install